avikde/avikde.github.io/_posts/2015-03-31-jerboa-hopping-video.md

 categories: jerboa papers
 ---

-New robot video and [paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=m-A4ZdEAAAAJ&sortby=pubdate&citation_for_view=m-A4ZdEAAAAJ:_5tno0g5mFcC)!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wvYthkpRFfk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 When I first wanted to depart from the tried-and-true [RHex robots](http://kodlab.seas.upenn.edu/XRHex/XRHex) in Kodlab, my first thought was to build a robot that runs like RHex on two legs.
 So, full of visions of the running velociraptors in Jurassic Park, I set out to create a robot with a powerful tail, and two RHex-like legs.

 The first Jerboa video (attachment to an ICRA paper soon to appear, and shared with permission) is now here...it (kind of) hops! (more experiments will happen soon--the IMU and mass distribution were both "broken" in that video).
-A full technical report to accompany this video is [here](http://kodlab.seas.upenn.edu/Avik/CompositionHopping).
+The [paper is here](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=m-A4ZdEAAAAJ&sortby=pubdate&citation_for_view=m-A4ZdEAAAAJ:_5tno0g5mFcC) and a full technical report to accompany this video is [here](http://kodlab.seas.upenn.edu/Avik/CompositionHopping).

 ## Bioinspired or not?